snyk-labs/java-goof/README.md

 Todolist MVC is like [TodoMVC][] but for Java Web Frameworks instead of Javascript Frameworks.

-The goal is to implement the same application using different technologies and compare them according to:
+The goal is to implement the same application using different technologies and compare them in order to help you choose the right framework for your next Java web application.

+Two types of frameworks are being compared:

+#### 1. Request/Action based frameworks

+* Servlets/JSPs
+* Spring MVC
+* Struts

+#### 2. Component based frameworks

+* Tapestry
+* JSF

+Other frameworks will be added progressively (Wicket, Grails, Play, etc..), you are welcome to contribute with any Java web framework you are comfortable with.

+Note that performance comparison is not addressed here since there are many excellent benchmarks on the web like [TechEmpower's Framework Benchmarks][].

+The goal is to focus on features set and developer productivity using each framework:

+* Form handling
+* Request parameters binding
- * Framework complexity
+* Session handling
- * Features set
+* Ajax support
- * Ease of use and developer productivity
- * Documentation
+* I18N support
 * etc

-Two types of frameworks are being compared:

- __1. Request based frameworks__

-  1.1 Servlet 3 / JSP 2.2

-  1.2 Spring MVC 3.2

-  1.3 Struts 2.3

-  1.4 Groovy/Grails 2.2 __(WIP)__

-  1.5 Play Framework 2.1 __(WIP)__

- __2. Component based frameworks__

-  2.1 Tapestry 5.3

-  2.2 JSF 2.2 __(WIP)__

-  2.3 Wicket 6.9 __(WIP)__

-  2.4 Vaadin 7.1 __(WIP)__

-In order to compare these frameworks objectively, the best implementation should be provided for each framework.
-If you think you are an expert/ninja in some technology, please don't hesitate to fix/improve every single aspect of the current implementation.
-If your favorite framework is not addressed, you are welcome to add it to the list by providing your own implementation of the application.

-Please note that performance comparison is not addressed here, there are many excellent benchmarks on the web like [TechEmpower's Framework Benchmarks][].
-We are comparing especially features set and developer productivity using each framework : form handling, request parameters binding, Ajax support, I18N support, etc.

-The comparison table will be available once all implementations will be finished/provided.

 ## About Todolist MVC

-Todolist MVC is a simple yet complete CRUD web application to store todo list online.
+Todolist MVC is the classic CRUD web application to manage todo list online.

-Some features like search todos, export todolist, user and session management go beyond CRUD operations to make the use case complete and allows covering most of the features of each framework.
+Some features like user and session management go beyond CRUD operations.

-The application backend is developed using Spring and JPA/Hibernate.
-Data is persisted in an in-memory HSQL database to make testing/running the application relatively easy.
-This module, named `todolist-core`, is common to all web layers and is a good use case to see how web frameworks integrate with Spring.

-Common web utilities (JSTL tags, Filters, Backing beans, etc) are packaged in a separate common web module named `todolist-web-common`.

-Finally, for each web framework, a separate war module is created to implement ONLY the web layer of the application.
+ The application is small enough to be easy to implement, and big enough to cover most of the features of each framework.
+ Here is the list of features:

+#### User management

+* Register a new account
+* View account details
+* Update account
+* Delete account

+#### Session management

+* Login
+* Logout

+#### Todolist management

+* CRUD operations on todos
+* Search todo list

-Todolist MVC uses [Twitter Bootstrap][] for presentation layer, here are some screenshots:
+Todolist MVC uses [Twitter Bootstrap][] for the user interface, here are some screenshots:

 ![Index page](https://github.com/benas/todolist-mvc/raw/master/src/site/screenshots/todolist-index.png)